At Aldersbrook we want to make sure that the teaching of reading focuses on developing the children’s skills in:

 To ensure the children are skilled readers we:

 1. Have a whole school systematic phonics programme

-The school uses Letters and sounds.
+The school uses Super Sonic Phonic Friends, which is a validated scheme.
 This breaks the words down into sounds and the children learn a new sound every day until they have developed a code for the 44 different sounds in English.
 As soon as children recognise sounds they use them to blend words and to start reading stories at their level.
 Children in Reception, Year 1 and Year 2 have a daily reading skills lesson with a focus on decoding and comprehension skills.